ibpdas/ibpdas/readme.md

 # How I think about AI

 My AI foundations were shaped during a nine month AI Policy Fellowship at Imperial College London.
-I use AI to speed up research, test ideas and reason through complex systems.
+I use AI to speed up research, test ideas and build prototypes.

 **Principles:**
 - Always human led